lennymlopes/whynano/readme.md

 ## Translations

 Right now, the page is available in English and German.
 I'm hoping for people to help translate the page into more languages.
-To add a language, copy the [english template](languages/en.json), replace the text with the translation and rename the file to "iso-code".json.
+To add a language, copy the [english template](languages/en.json), replace the text with the translation and rename the file to "iso-code".json (e.g. de.json for german).